abelsj60/my-site/app/data/clips/shu-the-bone-doctors-knees.md

 Buechel’s decision to ask for help wasn’t entirely surprising.
-The young doctor, who won four New Jersey Amateur Athletic Union and three Metropolitan Intercolle- giate Wrestling Championships while at Seton Hall, liked a challenge — if evenly matched.
+The young doctor, who won four New Jersey Amateur Athletic Union and three Metropolitan Intercollegiate Wrestling Championships while at Seton Hall, liked a challenge — if evenly matched.
 Once he started working on the replacement ankle, he realized he wasn’t well matched; he hadn’t thought about the technical aspects of building the device.